KyoriPowered/adventure-docs/source/minimessage.rst

     List<Template> templates = List.of(Template.of("name", "TEST"), Template.of("name2", "TEST"));
     MiniMessage.miniMessage().parse("<gray>Hello <name> and <name2>", templates);

-These are pretty powerful and allow you to take components you got from elsewhere (for example an itemstack or a placeholder api) and include them in your messages easily.
+These are pretty powerful and allow you to take components you got from elsewhere (for example an itemstack or a placeholder API) and include them in your messages easily.

 Placeholder resolver
 --------------------

-To make dealing with (external or internal) placeholder apis even easier, MiniMessage allows you to provide a placeholder resolver.
+To make dealing with (external or internal) placeholder APIs even easier, MiniMessage allows you to provide a placeholder resolver.

-A placeholder resolver is just a ``Function<String, @Nullable ComponentLike>``, that allows you to handle tags without having to define them before hand.
+A placeholder resolver is just a ``Function<String, @Nullable ComponentLike>``, that allows you to handle tags without having to define them beforehand.
 Just return a Component when you resolved the placeholder, else you return ``null``.

-You can define such a resolver using the builder api (for more info, see the Builder_ section below):
+You can define such a resolver using the builder API (for more info, see the Builder_ section below):

 .. code :: java